MODSIM 2025

 MODSIM is the International Congress on Modelling and Simulation, a biennial scientific conference organised by the Modelling and Simulation Society of Australia and New Zealand (MSSANZ).
 It is a long-established multidisciplinary meeting covering environmental modelling, natural hazards, climate processes, hydrology, ecology, engineering, health, optimisation, data science and simulation-based forecasting.

-The 2025 congress, held in Adelaide from 30 November to 4 December, is organised under the theme "Modelling for Positive Change: Bridging Science and Society".
+The 2025 congress, was held in Adelaide from 30 November to 4 December, is organised under the theme "Modelling for Positive Change: Bridging Science and Society".
 The focus is on the development, evaluation and application of modelling methods that support environmental and societal decision-making, including high-frequency data integration, hazard intelligence and transparent modelling workflows.

 MODSIM 2025 – Relevant Streams and Sessions